General Information About Adrenocortical Carcinoma

 - The patient's general health.

-- The grade of the tumor (how the tumor cells look under a microscope).
+- The grade of tumor cells (how different they look from normal cells under a microscope).

 Adrenocortical carcinoma may be cured if treated at an early stage.